maxhthiel/Machine_Learning_SS25/README.md

 * **Least Influential:** **`intmotiv`** (Internal Motivation) and **`humanid`** (Humanitarian Identity).

 A subsequent **Ablation Study** confirmed the robustness of the model, showing that the removal of low-importance features (`humanid`, `intmotiv`) did not negatively impact the final model performance, validating the choice to focus on core psychological constructs.

 ---

-## ⚙️ Repository Structure
-* `notebooks/`: Contains the MADS-ML lecture notebooks and the main project notebook outlining the full methodology and analysis.
-* `data/`: Placeholder for the `share.csv` dataset (not included in this public repo, source cited below).
-* `src/`: Contains any helper functions, pipelines, or custom classes (e.g., `FeatureDropper`).

----